 Help views Help Displays dynamic help for the selected feature.
 Cheat Sheets Displays step by step instructions to help you complete a specific task.
 Use the view menu to access the list of cheat sheets.
-DS-5 Debug ger views App Console Enables you to interact with the I/O capabilities provided by the semihosting implementation in the ARM [®] C libraries.
+DS-5 Debug ger views App Console Enables you to interact with the I/O capabilities provided by the semihosting implementation in the ARM ® C libraries.
+ARM Asm Info Enables you to view more information on an ARM ® or Thumb ® instruction or directive.
 Breakpoints Displays all the breakpoints and the repsective locations in source code or target memory.
 Using this view you can add, edit, delete, enable or disable breakpoints.
 Commands Provides access to the scripting functionality of the debugger.
 Most debugger actions are echoed here and you can also execute DS-5 Debugger commands.
 Debug Control Contains a tree hierarchy showing debug connections, threads and stack frames.
 Disassembly Displays disassembled code.
 Expressions Enables you to view and edit expressions.
-History Provides a historical log of all the debugger commands executed during this debug session.
+History Provides a historical log of all the executed debugger commands.
 Memory Enables you to view and edit the contents of memory.
+Modules Enables you to view shared libraries or loaded Operating System (OS) modules.
 Registers Enables you to view and edit registers associated with the selected stack frame.
 When your application stops, modified values are highlighted.
 Screen Enables you to display a block of memory as a graphical image.
 For example, a frame buffer.
 Scripts Provides access to run and edit script files.
 Target Displays a list of capabilities for the target device that is currently connected to the debugger.
-Trace Displays the captured trace information from the Embedded Trace Buffer (ETB).
+Trace Displays the captured trace information from the on-chip Embedded Trace Buffer TM (ETB TM ).
 Variables Enables you to view and edit variables associated with the selected stack frame.
-Remote Syst tems views Remote Scratchpad Enables you to copy and paste or drag and drop local resources to an electronic clipboard for use at a later point in time.
+Remote Syst ems views · Remote Scratchpad 1 - Enables you to copy and paste or drag and drop local resources to an electronic clipboard for use at a later point in time.

 Remote Systems Enables you to create connections and access resources on the host workstation and remote targets.
-Other views can be added to a perspective but they might not be compatible with all perspectives.
-To add a view to a perspective: